 1. Consider the type of event.

 Typically limousine companies charge based on the type of event.
-Events are typically as follows: Airport Transfers, Weddings, Nights Out, Birthday Parties, City Tours, Day Trips, Concerts, A to B Transfers, Proms, Client Meetings and Special Events.
+Events are typically as follows: Airport Transfers, Weddings, Nights Out, Birthday Parties, City or Wine Tours, Day Trips, Concerts, A to B Transfers, Proms, Client Meetings and Special Events.
 Most limousine companies have special airport transfer rates and special A to B Rates.
 All limousine companies have hourly minimums on Friday and Saturday nights.